Pixies (band): Breakup and solo projects (1993–2003)

-In early 1993, Francis announced in an interview to BBC Radio 5 that Pixies were finished, without however telling the other members of the band.
+In early 1993, Francis announced in an interview with BBC Radio 5 that the Pixies were finished, without telling the other members of the band.
 He offered no explanation at the time.
 He later called Santiago and notified Deal and Lovering via fax.

 After the breakup, the members embarked on separate projects.
 Black Francis renamed himself Frank Black, and released several solo albums, including a string of releases with Frank Black and the Catholics.
-Deal returned to the Breeders, who scored a hit with "Cannonball" from their platinum-selling Last Splash in 1993, and released more albums several years later.
+Deal returned to the Breeders, who achieved a hit single, "Cannonball", from their platinum-selling Last Splash in 1993, and released more albums several years later.
 She also formed the Amps, who released one album.

-Santiago played lead guitar on a number of Frank Black albums, as well as on other artists' albums.
+Santiago played lead guitar on a number of Frank Black albums and other artists' albums.
 He wrote music for the television show Undeclared and theme music for the film Crime and Punishment in Suburbia.
-He formed the Martinis with his wife Linda Mallari, and released the album Smitten in 2004.
+He formed the Martinis with his wife, Linda Mallari, and released the album Smitten in 2004.
 In 2004, he also played lead guitar on the album Statecraft by the novelist and musician Charles Douglas.
 Lovering became a magician and performed a style of magic he called "scientific phenomenalism".
 He was temporarily a member of the Martinis, and later drummed with the band Cracker.

 4AD and Elektra Records continued to release Pixies material: the best-of album Death to the Pixies (1997), the Peel-session compilation Pixies at the BBC (1998), and the Complete 'B' Sides compilation (2001).
-In 2002, material from Pixies' original 17-track demo tape was released as an EP, Pixies, on Cooking Vinyl in the U.K. and SpinART Records in the U.S.; Black has also used these labels to release solo work and albums with the Catholics.
+In 2002, material from the Pixies' original 17-track demo tape was released as an EP, Pixies, on Cooking Vinyl in the U.K. and SpinART Records in the U.S.; Black has also used these labels to release solo work and albums with the Catholics.
+Their song "Where is My Mind" was played during the ending scene of the movie Fight Club in 1999, providing the song to a new generation of fans.